goitacademy/javascript-homework/v2/06/README.en.md

 1. The dimensions of the very first `<div>` are 30px by 30px.
 2. Each element after the first one should be 10px wider and higher than the previous one.
-3. All elements must have a random HEX background color.
+3. All elements must have a random hex background color.
 Use the ready-made `getRandomHexColor` function to get a color.

 ```js
 function getRandomHexColor() {